BaluHarshavardan99/Hallucination-in-Chat-bots/README.md

 The ultimate goal of this project is to improve user trust, enhance the reliability of chatbots, and reduce the harm caused by misinformation.

+## Model Overview

+1. Baseline Model (milestone-2)
+   - Uses RoBERTa-large as the foundation.
+   - Implemented in `milestone-2/task1.py`.

+2. Final Model (milestone-3)
+   - A modified version of RoBERTa-large with additional techniques for hallucination prevention.

 ## Instructions to Run the Code

 This repository contains two folders: `milestone-2` and `milestone-3`.